dda119141/mp3tags/README.md

 ```

 - writeTag
-  - Utility for modifying tags in an mp3 file or in all mp3 file within a directory.
+  - Utility for modifying tags in an audio file or in all audio file within a directory.
 The following command gives informations on how to use it.

 ```console
  ./writeTag --help